kurtjd/helios-net/README.md

 A collection of simple networking tools such as servers, port scanners, etc written in Rust just for fun and learning.

 # License
-This driver is licensed under the MIT license and is completely free to use and modify.
+These tools are licensed under the MIT license and are completely free to use and modify.